nightofthelivingted/dropdown-component-challenge/README.md

 As the menu itself is an OS component instead of browser-based, it's nearly impossible to style in a consistent, cross-borwser way.

 A truly custom `select` element is possible but a complex project to ensure WCAG compliance and keyboard accessibility — the testing alone would be outside of the project's "React basics" scope.
-It's complex enough that for any production code, I would strongly recommend using an open-source project [React Select](https://react-select.com/home), where the large install base can keep us honest about defects.
+It's complex enough that for any production code, I would strongly recommend using an open-source project like [React Select](https://react-select.com/home), where the large install base can keep us honest about defects.

 ## Additions to scope